 BOFA technology designed for automated soldering processes includes the V 2000 iQ, a high airflow fume extraction system for reflow ovens and wave solder machines.

-Large filter capacity and carbon filters ensure long filter life and optimal extraction even when lead-free solder is used.
+Large filter capacity and carbon filters help ensure long filter life and optimal extraction even when lead-free solder is used.
 It also offers adjustable and regulated airflow control to ensure consistent process temperatures and to help maintain the accuracy of the thermal profile.